knative/serving/pkg/activator/README.md

 First the Activator transitions the Revision to ServingState Active.
 Then the Revision controller increases the Deployment Replica count to 1.
-Once the Pod is ready, the Endpoint object is updated with a health IP address and the Revision controller marks the Revision as Status Ready.
+Once the Pod is ready, the Endpoints object is updated with a healthy IP address and the Revision controller marks the Revision as Status Ready.
 The Route controller then updates the Istio RouteRule to point directly to the Revision.
 Meanwhile, the Activator notices the Revision is Ready and forward pending requests to the